Clarke Peters: Career

-Shortly before he left for Paris, Peters was arrested for obstructing police lines after an anti-Vietnam war demonstration but was cleared.
-He later said of this experience: "It made me more angry than anything else, because what I experienced was how impotent you could be as an American citizen."

-In 1971, Peters' older brother enabled him to work as a costume designer for a production of the musical Hair in Paris, in which Peters later starred.
-While there, Peters received a letter from the FBI that accused him of draft evasion.
-When he went to New Jersey to contest this charge, he said: "if the enemy comes to America, I'll be there, but I don't know the Vietnamese.
-If you put me in the army, I'm not going there."
+In 1971, Peters' older brother enabled him to work as a costume designer for a production in Paris, France, of the musical Hair, in which Peters later starred.
 In 1973, Peters moved to London and changed his name to Clarke Peters, because Equity already had a few namesake members.
 While in London, he formed a soul band, The Majestics, and worked as a backup singer on such hits as "Love and Affection" by Joan Armatrading, "Boogie Nights" by Heatwave, and some David Essex songs.
 However, music was not Peters' main ambition, and he preferred to work in the theater.

 His first West End theatre musical roles, which he received with assistance from his friend Ned Sherrin, were I Gotta Shoe (1976) and Bubbling Brown Sugar (1977).
-Other West End credits include Blues in the Night, Porgy and Bess, The Witches of Eastwick, Chicago, and Chess.
+Other West End credits include Blues in the Night, Porgy and Bess, The Witches of Eastwick, Guys and Dolls, Chicago, and Chess.
 Peters starred in the Sean Connery space Western Outland (1981) as the treacherous Sgt.
 Ballard, and he played an almost wordless role as Anderson, a vicious pimp in Neil Jordan's Mona Lisa (1986).

 After writing several revues with Sherrin, in 1990 Peters wrote the revue Five Guys Named Moe, which received a Tony Award nomination for Best Book of a Musical.
 He followed this up with Unforgettable, a musical about Nat King Cole, which received scathing reviews.
-He also starred in the 2010 UK production of Five Guys Named Moe.
+He also starred in the 2010 British production of Five Guys Named Moe.